-In other jurisdictions, the failure to reach agreement results in a reversion to default provisions.
-In Nova Scotia, Rule 16 of the Nova Scotia Rules contemplates the possibility that the parties might reach agreement regarding certain electronic disclosure issues.
-Absent such an agreement, the Nova Scotia Rules set out various default provisions which are to apply.284 In Saskatchewan, the Civil Practice Directive governing eDiscovery states that the parties should confer and attempt to agree on issues relating to eDiscovery.
-Where parties are unable to agree on issues surrounding the use of technology for the preparation and management of litigation, the default standard is specified in the Canadian Judicial Council's National Generic Protocol on the Use of Technology in Civil Litigation.285
+Rules set out various default provisions which are to apply.
+283 In Saskatchewan, the Civil Practice Directive governing eDiscovery states that the parties should confer and attempt to agree on issues relating to eDiscovery.
+Where parties are unable to agree on issues surrounding the use of technology for the preparation and management of litigation, the default standard is specified in the Canadian Judicial Council's National Generic Protocol on the Use of Technology in Civil Litigation.
+284